SAP-samples/btp-cf-cap-multitenant-susaas/README.md

 > (*) An SAP NetWeaver system is required ff you want to test the automated data push feature from an existing SAP solution.
 You can use all **SAP S/4HANA** releases and also any other SAP systems which has an **SAP NetWeaver** stack version higher than 7.3.

 > (**) SAP Integration Suite is required if you want to integrate your SaaS API with [SAP API Management](https://github.com/SAP-samples/btp-cf-cap-multitenant-susaas/tree/main/docu/3-advanced/8-integrate-sap-api-management/README.md).

-> (***) Please keep in mind - The SAP Integration Suite *trial plan* is valid for 90 days only.
-Your tenant will be decommissioned after 90 days and you need to set up a new tenant if you wish to do further validations with a trial tenant.

 **Expert Scope**